tarleb/jats-con-2022/paper.md

-The unconventional nature of the system increases the importance of easy deployment and usability: Software developers are very accustomed to Markdown as a tool for software documentation and exchange, but less used to using it for publishing, and as part of a new workflow.
-Naturally, authors must be offered an easy way to generate artifacts like a PDF preview of their paper.
+The unconventional nature of the system increases the importance of easy deployment and usability: Software developers are very accustomed to Markdown as a tool for software documentation and exchange, but less used to using it for publishing.
+As part of the JOSS experience, authors are offered an easy way to generate artifacts like a PDF preview of their paper in the review thread itself by issuing commands such as `@editorialbot generate pdf`.

 Pandoc is the base component of the publishing pipeline, with scripts, templates, and configuration files as another essential